-On the other hand, the recent advances in engineered quantum systems, especially cold quantum gases, allow for the creation of more complicated lattices, e.g., the non-Abelian optical lattices, where the hopping of a multicomponent atomic gas trapped in the lattice could be tailored by special laser configuration such that the behavior of the gas mimics particles subjected to a non-Abelian gauge potential \cite{Dalibard11RMP, Goldman14RPP, Cooper19RMP}.
-For example, non-Abelian lattice models have been studied in square lattice \cite{Goldman09PRL, Lan11PRB, Burrello13PRA}, honeycomb lattice \cite{Bermudez10NJP, Sun13SR} and square-octagon lattice \cite{Fiete10PRB_square_octagon}, where very rich topological phases and phase transitions have been identified.
+In contrast, recent advances in engineered quantum systems, especially cold quantum gases, allow for the creation of more complicated lattices, e.g., non-Abelian optical lattices, where the hopping of a multicomponent atomic gas trapped in the lattice could be tailored by a special laser configuration such that the behavior of the gas mimics particles subjected to a non-Abelian gauge potential \cite{Dalibard11RMP, Goldman14RPP, Cooper19RMP}.
+For example, non-Abelian lattice models have been studied in square lattices \cite{Goldman09PRL, Lan11PRB, Burrello13PRA}, honeycomb lattices \cite{Bermudez10NJP, Sun13SR}, and square-octagon lattices \cite{Fiete10PRB_square_octagon}, where very rich topological phases and phase transitions have been identified.
 To the best of our knowledge, kagome lattice, which has the hexagonal lattice symmetry and whose unit cell contains three sublattice sites, and its topological property have not been studied in the non-Abelian framework.
 For an SU(2) non-Abelian gauge potential, the generators of the Lie group, i.e., the three Pauli matrices, can naturally be associated with the three hopping directions of the kagome lattice, thus it would be interesting to see what physics one can get for such a non-Abelian generalization of the kagome lattice.